igalambos/findvehicles/README.md

 ./mvnw spring-boot:run
 ```

-You can then access petclinic here: [http://localhost:8090/findvehicles](http://localhost:8090/findvehicles)
+You can then access the application here: [http://localhost:8090/findvehicles](http://localhost:8090/findvehicles)

 The API accepts 4 parameters:
  - make